s-lozhechnikov/limbo/README.md

 # limbo
 Limbo js is a proof of concept of the method oriented API approach.
 It allows as to define and delegate methods which then can be called via special query language.
+One query can be executed by several resolvers chunk by chunk.
+The query gets splitted into chunks based on defeined resolvers - one chunk can have only one resolver.

 ### addHandler (options : Object)